Siddhesh127/Indian-History-for-Kids/prompt_library/08_thumbnail.md

-# Thumbnail Prompt Generator

-## Purpose

-Generate an AI image prompt for creating a YouTube Shorts thumbnail.

-The thumbnail should immediately attract attention while remaining historically respectful and suitable for children.

----

-## Input

-Replace

-{{TOPIC}}

-with today's topic.

----

-## Prompt

-Create an AI image prompt for a YouTube Shorts thumbnail.

-TOPIC

-{{TOPIC}}

-Requirements

-• Show the main historical figure as the focus.

-• Large expressive face.

-• Bright colors.

-• High contrast.

-• Dramatic lighting.

-• Anime-inspired historical comic style.

-• Portrait orientation (9:16).

-• Leave empty space near the top for adding text later.

-• Historically inspired clothing.

-• Family friendly.

-• Educational.

-• No watermark.

-• No text inside the generated image.

-The character should look exactly like the Character Bible.

-Output only the image prompt.

----

-## Example

-High-quality anime-inspired historical comic book illustration.

-Close-up portrait of Chhatrapati Shivaji Maharaj wearing his bright saffron turban and gold armor.

-Determined facial expression.

-Golden sunrise lighting.

-Simple blurred fort background.

-Portrait orientation.

-No text.

-No watermark.

----

-## Notes

-Every thumbnail should immediately communicate the subject of the episode.

-Version

-v1.0
+You are an expert AI thumbnail prompt engineer.

+Using the narration and Character Bible, generate one thumbnail prompt.

+Narration:
+{{script}}

+Character Bible:
+{{character_bible}}

+Requirements:

+- Focus on the most exciting moment.
+- One main subject.
+- Dramatic facial expression.
+- Bright colours.
+- High contrast.
+- Child-friendly.
+- Historically accurate clothing.
+- Vertical 9:16.
+- Leave space at the top for optional title text.
+- No text inside the generated image.
+- No watermark.
+- Highly detailed.

+Return only JSON.

+Format:

+{
+    "prompt":"..."
+}